lemieux-lab/BamQuery/docs/source/examples.rst

 `3_Genomic_and_ERE_Anno_by_Region_Full.csv`:

-For a given peptide at a given location, BamQuery reports the percentage representation of the biotype according to the biotype at the genomic position level in genome annotations and ERE annotations.
+For a given peptide at a given location, BamQuery reports a consensus biotype according to all the overlapping biotypes at the given genomic location. |br|

-Thus, for each peptide at a given location, it reports the consensus of the biotype based on all intercepted transcripts at the location. |br|
-So the percentage is computed from the frequencies of occurrence of biotypes according to the genomic position level in genome and the ERE class.
+Each biotype, whether from Ensembl or Repeat Masker annotations, has equal weight in the calculation of the consensus, which is based on the frequencies of the biotype at the location.

 For example:

 One location was collected for a given peptide.
-	(a) In the same location the peptide overlaps in frame two transcripts of a canonical protein (Peptide in_frame to the protein).
+	(a) In the same location the peptide overlaps in frame two transcripts of a canonical protein (``100% in_frame``).
-	(b) In the same location the peptide overlaps the 3'UTR of one transcript of the same canonical protein (Peptide in the 3'UTR region).
+	(b) In the same location the peptide overlaps the 3'UTR of one transcript of the same canonical protein (``100% 3'UTR``).
-	(c) In the same location the peptide overlaps the intronic region of one transcript of the same canonical protein (Peptide in the intronic region).
+	(c) In the same location the peptide overlaps an ERE region (``100% ERE``).

-(first two transcripts: in_frame, second transcript: 3'UTR, third transcript: intron).

 The final biotype for the peptide at the given location corresponds to: |br|
-In_frame : 50%, 3'UTR : 25%, Introns : 25%. i.e, Computaiton doesn't take into consideration the transcription expression!.
+``In_frame : 50%, 3'UTR : 25%, ERE : 25%``. i.e, Computaiton doesn't take into consideration the transcription expression!.

 Best guess :
 			1. 'In_Frame' if it is among the genomic position biotypes.
-			2. Otherwise, the biotype with the highest percentage representation in Annotation Freqeuncies.
+			2. Otherwise, the biotype with the highest percentage representation in annotation frequencies.

 .. thumbnail:: _images/genomic_and_ERE_Anno_by_Region_Full.jpg